-You’ll need to use the stairs.
-While I wouldn’t let that keep me from staying there, I would request a room on the first floor.
+Additionally, the Alligator Bayou portion of Port Orleans Riverside does not have elevators.
+While I wouldn’t let that keep me from staying at either, I might request a room on the first floor.

 Best Disney Moderate Resort Rankings

-While I know that many of you want to know which moderate resort is the best at Walt Disney World, I have to be upfront.
-It’s a subjective question.
-By that, I mean it’s truly what kind of experience you want to have.
+While I know that many of you want to know which is the best Disney moderate resort, I have to be upfront.
+It’s a subjective determination.

 #1 Disney’s Coronado Springs Resort

-There is no question Coronado Springs Resort comes in as our top choice for the best Disney moderate resort.
+There is no question that Coronado Springs Resort comes in as our top choice for the best Disney moderate resort.
 Let me tell you why.

 In addition, Coronado’s pool area, the Dig Site, is impressive.
 It is even included in our list of the best pools at Disney World.

-Related: Disney’s Coronado Springs Review
+Related: Coronado Springs Resort Review

 #2 Disney’s Caribbean Beach Resort